Socioeconomic Status (SES) Funding – Student Address Collection

 The Australian Government allocates general recurrent funding to non-government schools according to a range of indicators of educational need.
 The Capacity to Contribute limiter is applied to the base funding provided to most non-government schools (except for special schools, special assistance schools, majority indigenous student schools and remote sole-provider schools), and measures the Socioeconomic Status (SES) of a school community.
-The SES calculation involves linking student residential addresses to data from the Australian Bureau of Statistics (ABS) Census of Population and Housing to obtain a socioeconomic profile of a school community and measure its capacity to support the school.
+In previous years, the SES calculation involved linking the residential addresses of students to data from the Australian Bureau of Statistics (ABS) Census of Population and Housing to obtain a socioeconomic profile of a school community and measure its capacity to support the school.

 If you have to comply, what do you have to do?

 The key requirements that schools will need to consider in the lead up to the SES student parental address collection are:

 Which student residential addresses should be included and how they should be formatted